How to Write a Killer Blog Post in 10 Simple Steps

 If you want readers to share your content on social media, it’s super important to create graphics for each platform.
 At a minimum, you need at least one vertical Pinterest graphic and a horizontal graphic for Twitter and Facebook.
 You may also want to create a square graphic to share on Instagram.

 As a general rule, Pinterest graphics should be 564x846px or taller, Twitter and Facebook graphics should be about 1200x630px.
 (Ideal Twitter and Facebook image sizes are not exactly the same, but they’re so close there’s no need to go to all the trouble of creating different images for each platform.)
 Instagram images should be square and at least 1080x1080px.
+Instagram stories should be 1080x1920px.

 9. Format your post.

 Now that you’ve done the hard work, it’s time to get your blog post all ready to publish.
 Use the headline tags and make sure you set your links to open in a new window.
 (You don’t want visitors clicking away from your site!)
-Download my free visual formatting guide if you need help.

 10. Publish your post.